Brooks Lee: Professional career

 The Minnesota Twins selected Lee in the first round with the eighth overall selection of the 2022 Major League Baseball draft.
 He signed with the team for $5.6 million.

 Lee made his professional debut with the Rookie-level Florida Complex League Twins and was promoted to the Cedar Rapids Kernels of the High-A Midwest League after four games.
 After 25 games with Cedar Rapids, he was promoted to the Wichita Wind Surge of the Double-A Texas League.
-Over 31 games between the three teams, he slashed .303/.388/.451 with five home runs and 15 RBIs.
+Over 31 games between the three teams, he slashed .303/.388/.451 with five home runs and 15 RBI.
+To open the 2023 season, Lee returned to Wichita.
+In early August, he was promoted to the St. Paul Saints of the Triple-A International League.
+Over 125 games between the two teams, Lee slashed .275/.347/.461 with 16 home runs, 84 RBI, and 39 doubles.
+He was assigned back to St. Paul to open the 2024 season.
+He missed the beginning of the season due to a back injury.

+On July 3, 2024, the Twins selected Lee's contract and promoted him to the major leagues.
+He made his MLB debut that night as the team's starting shortstop versus the Detroit Tigers and recorded his first career MLB hit, a single off Keider Montero, in the fourth inning.
+He finished the game 2-for-4 with an RBI.
+Lee hit his first MLB home run on July 6, a two run home run, off of Hunter Brown of the Houston Astros.
+He spent the remainder of the season with Minnesota, but missed time after going on the injured list with right biceps tendinitis.
+Over fifty games with the Twins, Lee hit .221 with three home runs and 27 RBIs.

+Lee opened the 2025 season on the injured list with back tightness and a lumbar strain.
+After rehabbing with the Fort Myers Miracle and St. Paul, he was reinstated back to the Twins active roster.
+On August 17, 2025, Lee hit his first career grand slam off Chris Paddack of the Tigers.

 Personal life

 Lee's father, Larry, is the head baseball coach at Cal Poly.
 He is named after Brooks Robinson.